dib-lab/dammit/doc/install.md

 First, create a new conda environment and install dammit:

-    conda create -n dammit python=3 dammit
+    conda create -n dammit-env python=3 dammit

 > You should only need to do this once for a given computer system.

-## Activate the dammit environment
+## Activate the Environment

 To use the dammit software, you'll need to `activate` the environment:

-    conda activate dammit
+    conda activate dammit-env

-Your prompt should now start with `(dammit)`.
+!!! note

-> When you'd like to leave your environment, you can type `conda deactivate` and you will return to the base environment.
+    When you'd like to leave your environment, you can type `conda deactivate` and you will return to the base environment.
-> Alternatively, the environment will automatically be deactivated if you close your terminal connection.
+    Alternatively, the environment will automatically be deactivated if you close your terminal connection.
-> To reactivate, run `conda activate dammit`.
+    To reactivate, run `conda activate dammit`.